 If ever there were an angel on earth, Tami is it.
 Adorable, cheerful, sweet, affectionate, playful, gentle, loyal, house trained, obedient, and more, Tami is everything you could want in a velvety chocolate fur wrapper.
-The famous dachshund hunting instinct is strong in this fiesty little girl; her favorite place is outside prowling for critters in the backyard.
+The famous dachshund hunting instinct is strong in this feisty little girl; her favorite place is outside prowling for critters in the backyard.
 Second to that, she loves sunbathing or amusing herself with a toy, or wrestling with one of her foster sisters, or burrowing under some covers snuggled up next to anybody.
-Tami likes to think she is a big intimidating dog when meeting other dogs, but once she relaxes, she quickly becomes best friends with them and will play all day long.
+Tami likes to think she is a big intimidating dog when meeting other dogs, but once she relaxes she quickly becomes best friends with them and will play all day long.
+Don't let her thin frame fool you, she can wrestle someone three times her size with ease and loves it.
 Tami has become accustomed to sleeping in bed with foster mom and sisters, and loves every single person she meets.

 Your message has been sent to Dachshund Rescue of Houston.